RolandKujundzic/rkphplib/README.md

 # rkphplib
 PHP library with template engine and wrapper classes to filesystem, mysql and other.
 Object oriented, namespaced and with strict function types.
-Strict type hinting features from php7.4 are used.
-For older PHP versions use rkphplib_v5 or rkphplib_v7.
+I have been doing Web Project's since 1998 and in 2003 the first Version of this library started as a Port of it's Perl Ancestor.

 ## Install